 If your problem has not been fixed, the self-diagnoses LED light indicator on your opener can help you determine a possible problem and solution for your opener.
 A garage door opener comes with an LED light indicator that is located on the back or bottom panel of the opener or underneath one of the light lenses if your opener has dual lights.
 This LED light flashes a specific number of times.
 Here are the most common problem indicators and solutions for common garage door openers.

 LiftMaster comes with two methods of self-diagnosis.
 One is the arrow keys found on the opener and the second is through the small LED light located next to the learn button.
 The amount of times they flash corresponds to a specific opener issue.
 Below is a diagnostic chart showing the common light code for the arrow keys.

 Chamberlain Light Blinking

 If you continue having problems with your garage door light blinking after having tried these solutions, the issue may be related to the logic board or a malfunction with the internal parts.
-Set up a schedule with Garage Door Medics today by calling (858) 381-3567 so that we can diagnose your issue and get your garage door back up and running.
+Contact Garage Door Medics today by calling (858) 381-3567 so that we can diagnose your issue and get your garage door back up and running.
 We are garage door opener repair and replacement experts so we can get the job done for you today!